ASEVlad/Towns/README.md

 # Towns Selenium Script

 ## Description
-A Selenium-based automation script for farming Towns protocol points.
+A Selenium-based automation script for farming points / warming up Towns protocol.
 This script works directly with Dolphin or AdsPower anti-detection browsers.

 ## Important Note
-This script must be executed on the local machine where Dolphin or AdsPower is installed and running.
+This script must be executed on the local machine where Dolphin or AdsPower is installed AND running.
 It automatically opens browser profiles and interacts with the Towns protocol UI to farm points.